TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 - `events.redis.database`: Redis database to use
 - `events.redis.namespace`: Namespace for Redis keys
 - `events.redis.pool-size`: The maximum size of the connection pool
+- `events.redis.workers`: Number of workers to process request

 Similar to the global Redis configuration, you can reduce the load on the Redis master by specifying read-only configuration: